YashaswiniSampath/Probabilistic-reasoning-for-NLP-and-Vision/README.md

 **1.1 Emission probability:**
-Emission probability is calculated by P(observed word|POS) For this we go thorough each word and store all the words of a particular POS in the emmisionProb dictionary and maintain a count.
+Emission probability is calculated by P(observed word|POS) For this, we go through each word and store all the words of a particular POS in the emmisionProb dictionary and maintain a count.
-We then normalise this to get the proper probability values.
+We then normalize this to get the proper probability values.

 **1.2 Transition Probability:**
 Transition probability is calculated by P(Ti|Ti-1):